openearth/aeolis-python/docs/developer/testing-misc.rst

 - Functional tests: treats the software as a black box and tests the functionality of the software as a whole by checking its output against a particular input.

 Read the implementation details of the above tests in aeolis on the pages [Unit testing](unit_testing.md) and [Functional testing](functional_testing.md).

+Opening paragraph: This page is guide for the developers of aeolis on software tests.
+It explains what software tests are, why they are important and how they are implemented in aeolis.
+We take the bottom up approach to show you what software tests really are and in which form they exist in aeolis.
+This is meant to give a more practical feel of how tests look like in practice.

+(To do: It should be clear from the title of the page what is the reading order of this page in the developer documentation.
+There is a quickstart page as well.
+To begin with, we can specify the order in index.rst)

+Alternate script: An effective way to walk through a newbie to software tests is to let them dive straight into the practical aspects of how they are implemented and and then explain the theory behind it.
+This is the bottom up approach taken in this page.
+Top down approach can disconnect the reader as they will see only theory and not connect it with the tests that are implemented in the code.
+Write this page as an interactive tutorial which tells a story and engages the reader.

+This page provides an overview of the software tests written for aeolis and explains the key concepts behind software testing.
+It uses a tutorial style hands-on approach to let the reader gain both a conceptual and a practical understanding of software tests.

+Aeolis has a set of software tests already.
+A good way to understand software tests is to study the existing tests in aeolis.
+So, we will start with running the existing tests in aeolis.
+Then, we will examine the output of the tests and see what the tests are doing.
+We take the software tests in Aeolis as a starting point and then go on to explain the concepts behind software testing.